 Once you have sent in your rental rebate form with all the documents needed, we will assess your eligibility based on the household income and assets information you provided.

 We will write to you within 28 days to tell you if you are successful, your new weekly payment amount and when it starts.
 We will also tell you if your application then has you in rental credit or arrears.

 Your housing services officer will write to you within 14 days if we need more information.

-The guide to completing the application for rental rebate has information about when new weekly payments will start and when your rental rebate can be cancelled.
+The guide to completing the application for rental rebate has information about when new weekly payments will start and certain circumstances when your rental rebate may be cancelled.

-What happens if I am not happy with the decision you made?
+What happens if I'm not happy with the decision you made?

-Discuss this with your housing services officer.
+Discuss this with your local housing office.
 If you are still not happy, there is a process you can follow.

 Go to Feedback, complaints and appeals for more information.